notpresident35/awesome-learn-gamedev/README.md

 ###
 # Learn Gamedev
-## A Mega-List of Gamedev Learning Resources
+## A Mega-List of Learning Resources for Game Creators

 <p>